 5.27 The Council had just started work on the development of a Parking Strategy when the coronavirus pandemic spread.
-The work was therefore paused and is likely to commence again in 2021.
-The proposed development included in the Local Plan Review along with options for how the pandemic may affect travel and parking demand long term will all be considered through this work.
+The work was therefore paused but commenced again in 2021.
+The proposed development included in the LPR along with options for how the pandemic may affect travel and parking demand long term will all be considered through this work.